bonialam119/academic-kickstart/content/publication/A-kinematic-gesture-representation-based-on-Shape-Difference-VLAD-for-Sign-language-recognition.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *International Conference on computer vision and graphics.
-Poland*" publication_short = "In *ICCVG*"
+publication = "In *International Conference on computer vision and graphics, Poland.*" publication_short = "In *ICCVG*"

 # Abstract and optional shortened version.